nriveira/runDLC/README.md

 	-m [number_of_minutes]

 to the idev line to specify how long before the system will return you back to the login node.
 The default is 30 minutes. (e.x if you plan to train the module for 10 hours, use -m 600)

+*Due to long wait times, I have also included a sbatch script version that does not use idev, and will be at the bottom of this page.*

 Another issue I ran into was not having permission to access the files.
 The workaround for this is to first run

 	chmod 770 [name of file]

 This will grant you execute permission for the file specified. https://en.wikipedia.org/wiki/Chmod has more details on the different permission settings you can use.
 To get back to this step when working on your project, run: